percona/pmm/README.md

     4. Navigate to `pmm-doc/docs/_images` and select `PMM_Home_Dashboard_Overlay.drawio`

-    5. If the dashboard layout has changed, replace the *Guide* Layer with a new screenshot and adjust the elements on the *Overlay* layer as required (To show layers, click View --> Layers).
+    5. If the dashboard layout has changed, replace the *Guide* Layer with a new screenshot and adjust the elements on the *Overlay* layer as needed (To show layers, click View --> Layers).
 Untick the *Guide* Layer so it is not exported.

     6. Click File --> Export as --> PNG